dheepanr/dsi-instructorchallenge/code.md

  - Q: What should we do to prevent overfitting so our model generalizes well to the test data?
  - Q: What was the best C?

-### 7. Create Two Plots that describe the data and discuss your results"
+### 7. Create Two Plots that describe the data and discuss your results

 ### 8. Provide a one-sentence summary for a non-technical audience.
 Then provide a longer paragraph-length technical explanation.